un33k/django-ipware/README.md

 # Alternative package

-If you prefer a python only version that does not integrate with Django , you can use the [python-ipware](https://github.com/un33k/python-ipware) package instead. `django-ipware` will use python-ipware in the future.
+If you prefer a python only version that does not integrate with Django, you can use the [python-ipware](https://github.com/un33k/python-ipware) package instead. `django-ipware` will use python-ipware in the future.

 # Overview